10 RV Security Tips To Keep You Safe From Theft

 Before leaving your RV, hide valuables like your iPad/tablet, Kindle, laptops, cell phones, cameras, MP3 players, CDs, gaming items, jewelry, or anything of value.
 Better yet, leave costly items at home.

 You may also want to invest in a safe for your irreplaceable items.
 It’s best to find one that can be bolted down, like this one from Amazon.

 6. Keep the interior lights on if you leave your RV after dark.

 With the interior lights on and your blinds/shades closed, criminals will have no idea if someone is inside.
-Exterior motion-detecting lights, like these solar-powered lights from Solarblaze, can also work well as deterrents.
+Exterior motion-detecting lights like these can also work well as deterrents.

 7. Befriend your neighboring RVers.